 Terry Bellamy joined the Metro Board in June 2012 as Alternate Director representing the District of Columbia, where he has served as Director for the District Department of Transportation (DDOT) since July 2011.
 In this position, he is responsible for overseeing the daily operations of a department with an annual operating and capital budget of $1 billion and over 900 employees.
 Mr. Bellamy has previously held the position of Deputy Director of Operations and Associate Director of the Transportation Operations Administration within DDOT and has worked within the agency since March 2008.
 Before joining DDOT, Mr. Bellamy served as the Bureau Chief of Transportation, Engineering and Operations in Arlington County, a position he held for eight years.
 Previously, Mr. Bellamy held leadership positions in both Fayetteville and Greensboro, North Carolina.

 Mr. Bellamy also serves on the Dwight David Eisenhower HBCU Transportation Fellowship Board for North Carolina A & T State University.
 He has been recognized by ITE, APWA, APTA, NFPBA and other professional organizations for his work in transportation over the last thirty years.
-Mr. Bellamy holds a Bachelor of Arts in Political Science from North Carolina A & T State University, a Masters of Urban Studies and Community and Regional Planning Design from Iowa State University, and an Executive Certificate from Penn State's Executive Management Program for Transportation and Highway Engineers.
+Mr. Bellamy holds a B.A. in Political Science from North Carolina A & T State University, a Masters of Urban Studies and Community and Regional Planning Design from Iowa State University, and an Executive Certificate from Penn State's Executive Management Program for Transportation and Highway Engineers.
 He also completed the Certified Public Managers Program through George Washington University and the Washington Council of Governments.

 After graduation, she served as Assistant District Attorney in Philadelphia.
-Upon moving to Washington, D.C. she worked with the government of the District of Columbia, holding such positions as Congressional lobbyist; Chief of the Office of Compliance at the Department of Consumer and Regulatory Affairs; Historic Preservation Development Expert; and Senior Advisor/Attorney Advisor to the Deputy Mayor for Economic Development and City Administrator.
+Upon moving to Washington, DC she worked with the government of the District of Columbia, holding such positions as Congressional lobbyist; Chief of the Office of Compliance at the Department of Consumer and Regulatory Affairs; Historic Preservation Development Expert; and Senior Advisor/Attorney Advisor to the Deputy Mayor for Economic Development and City Administrator.
 She is also the former General Counsel of the DC Stadium Authority where she led negotiations to build the new Redskins Stadium.

-Tom Bulger, was appointed to the WMATA Board in July 2011 as an Alternate Director for the District of Columbia.
-He is President of Government Relations Inc, has been a federal advocate and policy consultant who represents private and public clients before the Congress and the Administration.
+Tom Bulger, was appointed to the Metro Board in July 2011 as an Alternate Director for the District of Columbia.
+He is President of Government Relations Inc, and has been a federal advocate and policy consultant who represents private and public clients before the Congress and the Administration.
 After spending the first few years of his career in the Office of Management and Budget in Fairfax County, VA, Mr. Bulger was an environmental policy director and legislative representative at the National Association of Counties.
 During this period he worked to secure federal programs and funding that helped the nation's counties.
-Of particular interest were environmental initiatives affecting the Resource Conservation and Recovery Act, the Clean Air Act and federal transportation legislation.
+Of particular interest were environmental initiatives affecting the Resource Conservation and Recovery Act, the Clean Air Act, and federal transportation legislation.

-As the Director of Policy and Legislation at the Metropolitan Transportation Commission and Tolling Authority for the nine county San Francisco Bay Area, he was instrumental in modifying the Federal Transit Urban Formula program in 1982.
-He has also had extensive involvement with the Federal New Starts program, federal housing programs, the creation of the Congestion Mitigation and Air Quality program and the 1990 Clean Air Act and federal project funding strategies.
+As the Director of Policy and Legislation at the Metropolitan Transportation Commission and Tolling Authority for the nine-county San Francisco Bay Area, he was instrumental in modifying the Federal Transit Urban Formula program in 1982.
+He has also had extensive involvement with the Federal New Starts program, federal housing programs, the creation of the Congestion Mitigation and Air Quality program, and the 1990 Clean Air Act and federal project funding strategies.

 Mr. Bulger had the honor of serving as policy advisor to the National Surface Transportation Policy and Revenue Study Commission created by SAFETEA-LU.
 This Commission is considered the most important commission to be formed since the Clay Commission in the 1950s that created the federal highway system.
 This Congressional Commission was tasked with plotting a course for the federal transportation system for the next 50 years.
 He is an undergrad and grad school alumnus of West Virginia University, Morgantown, WV.
 He is married to Diana K. Bulger.

-William D. Euille joined the Metro Board in July 2000 as Alternate Director representing the City of Alexandria, Virginia.
+William D. Euille joined the Metro Board in July 2000 as Alternate Director representing the City of Alexandria, VA.
 Mr. Euille is currently the Mayor of Alexandria, and he has served on the Alexandria City Council since May 1994.
 Mr. Euille is Founder/President/CEO of William D. Euille & Associates, Inc, a construction services/consulting company.
 In addition to serving on the Metro Board, he is Past President of the Virginia Transit Authority, Past Chair of the Northern Virginia Transportation Authority, and Vice Chair of the Northern Virginia Transportation Commission.